sean-wiesner8/MTG-Deck-Advisor/README.md

 7. Load data into data warehouse (AWS Redshift).

 ## Application
-The application allows a user to input their person deck information and receive comparisons between their deck and a number of decks (specified by the user) that have performed well recently in tournaments belonging to the same archetype.
+The application allows a user to input their person deck information and receive comparisons between their deck and a number of decks (specified by the user) belonging to the same archetype that have performed well recently in tournaments.

 ### Run Application